MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **source_folder** - tracks source folder type when action is indicating to move from one folder to other, i.e. to inbox, trash etc.

 - **source_inbox** - indicates which inbox the mail action is taking place (i.e. focused, other, etc.) state - state of the action, i.e. success or point of failure

+- **state** - state of the action, i.e., success or point of failure

 - **target_folder** - indicates target folder type when moving emails from one folder to other